awsdocs/aws-ruby-developer-guide/doc_source/s3-example-enforce-server-side-encryption.rst

-The following example uses the :ruby-sdk-api:`put_bucket_policy <Aws/S3/Client.html#put_bucket_policy-instance_method>` method to require that items uploaded to an |S3| bucket have KMS encryption.
+The following example uses the :ruby-sdk-api:`put_bucket_policy <Aws/S3/Client.html#put_bucket_policy-instance_method>` method to require that objects uploaded to an |S3| bucket have KMS encryption.
-Attempts to upload an item without KMS encryption enabled on the item raise an :code:`Aws::S3::Errors::AccessDenied` exception.
+Attempts to upload an object without KMS encryption enabled on the object raise an :code:`Aws::S3::Errors::AccessDenied` exception.

 Choose :code:`Copy` to save the code locally.